alexj/gridminders/PHASES.md

 - [ ] UI/UX improvements:
   - [ ] Highlight drop targets and show a tooltip or prompt (e.g., "Make this a child of [parent title]?").
   - [ ] Allow editing of section tags for parent reminders.
+  - [ ] When a parent reminder's section tag is renamed automatically update all child reminders to use the new tag.
   - [ ] Warn or prevent if a section tag is not unique.
 - [ ] Update documentation and README to explain the new grouping/tagging workflow.